IBMTechSales/liberty-enterprise-deployment-labs/Lab-1060-Liberty-Day2-operations/README.md

 ### Part 1: Configure accessLogging in WebSphere Liberty

-Unlike the labs above, accessLogging does not need an additional feature to be enabled; instead, configuration just needs to be added to the httpEndpoint element.
-Normally, the httpEndpoint element is self-closing with a /\> at the end; for example:
+Unlike the labs above, `accessLogging` does not need an additional feature to be enabled; instead, configuration just needs to be added to the `httpEndpoint` element.
+Normally, the `httpEndpoint` element is self-closing with a `\>` at the end; for example:

 ```html
 <httpEndpoint id="defaultHttpEndpoint"